EmberExperts/ember-initials/README.md

 It will generate an avatar with `JD` initials.

+### Browser compatibility

+This addon has been checked on:
+- IE 10 and UP including EDGE
+- Firefox 44 and UP
+- Chrome 48 and UP
+- Opera 35 and UP

 ### Customization
 You can pass options to the `{{ember-initials}}` directive or extend your Component with a mixin: